Autism Insurance FAQs

 Q: Can autism be successfully treated?

 A: Yes - Autism is treatable!
-Studies have shown that individuals with autism who receive intense evidence based intervention and therapy have 80-90% success rates at enabling people to manage the symptoms of autism.
+Studies have shown that individuals with autism who receive intensive evidence-based intervention and therapy have 80-90% success rates at enabling people to manage the symptoms of autism.
 Studies also show that 47% of individuals with autism who received these therapies attained normal intellectual functioning whereas only 2% of individuals with autism who did not receive these therapies attained normal intellectual functioning.
 Basically, therapy can make the difference between a nonverbal adult living on state assistance, to a verbal functioning adult who has a job and pays taxes.
-These stark differences are astounding and are real.

 Q: Does it matter when kids receive autism treatments?